-The Miocene is a geological epoch that existed from roughly 24 million years ago to about 5.3 million years ago.
+The Miocene is a geological epoch that spanned from roughly 24 million years ago to about 5.3 million years ago (after the Oligocene epoch and before the Pliocene period).
 During this period much of the continental Earth formed.
 The continents moved into positions that are recognizable in modern times, and flora and fauna evolved into species that exist today.
 Global warming occurred during the middle Miocene, which had profound effects on plants and animals.

 Mid-Miocene Climate Optimum

 Prior to the Miocene, roughly 50 million years ago during the Eocene, global cooling and expansion of ice at the poles began.
 It continued until the middle Miocene when a period of global warming known as the Mid-Miocene Climate Optimum (MMCO) happened between 17 million and 15 million years ago.
 The MMCO created temperate climates throughout much of the world -- as much as 4 to 5 degrees Celsius (or 7 to 9 degrees Fahrenheit) above today's average temperatures.
 It appeared to be a period of mountain-building as tectonic plates merged, and the Andes, Sierra Nevada and other great mountain ranges formed.

 Although global cooling returned after the MMCO, the great mountain ranges created rain shadows that caused an expansion of grasslands due to lowered rainfall.
 These grassland expansions caused the evolution of new species such as large herbivores and their predators, including predatory birds, that adapted to the grassland ecosystem.
 Notable species include the worldwide expansion of horses and increases in deer and elephants, as well as species now extinct, such as the elephantlike gomphotheres or the giant Chalicotherium, a hoofed animal.